 The Lab brings together a number of artists and resources for an intense two-week immersion.

 - 30 Fellows – 24 instrumentalists and 6 composers — will be invited to participate each year based on their talent, technical proficiency, ability to communicate, personality, curiosity and creativity.

 - 9 Faculty – The 6 members of Eighth Blackbird will be joined by 2 professional composers and 1 choreographer/director at the top of their field.

 - Guest Artists – Periodic and ongoing visits by creative experts in a diverse array of fields will added based on the selected fellows’ creative project proposals.

-- Key Partners – The Besant Hill School will provide the facilities and community connections that allow The Lab to achieve its lofty artistic, educational and audience engagement goals.
+- Key Partners – Facilities and community connections will be provided that allow The Lab to achieve its lofty artistic, educational and audience engagement goals.